trappeur1975/ocsProjet6_Snowtricks_symfony536/README.md

 7/08/2021 : integration in the basic template the javascript scripts link to bootstrap 13/08/2021 : integration of the orm-fixture bundle, creation of a "pool, user, trick" dataset (fixtures) 14/08/2021 : creation of a script to upgrade my fixtures in composer.json, integration of the faker directory, picture data set and update of the frontController and its templates
 15/08/2021 : update of the display management of front images (frontConntroller and front template), integration of a css file
+16/08/2021 : change the fzaninotto / Faker library to FakerPHP / Faker and create MessageFixtures.php

 ----------------- gestion des email ----------------
 pour tester l'envoi des email un serveur de email ("MailDev) en local a été utilisé